boxmein/TPTElements/README.md

 ### Usage

-* Use the web archive: [Archived][Archived]
+* Use the GitHub Pages live environment: https://boxmein.github.io/TPTElements/

+### Development

+Prerequisites: Node.js at least version 16, Yarn package manager at least version 1.22.0, command line access, Git CLI

-* Use the source directly by navigating in this repo
+* Clone the repo
-* Host the dev server locally by cloning the repo and running `yarn install; yarn run vite`
-* Host the live server locally by running `docker run -it -p 8123:80 ghcr.io/boxmein/tptelements`
+* `yarn`
+* `yarn start`

+Modify the pages or LESS files and vite should handle it :)

 ## Original intro from 2013